What is dengue fever?

 - If you develop symptoms similar to dengue fever when you are travelling or after you return, see a health care provider and tell them where you have been travelling or living.

-- Fact sheet: dengue and dengue haemorrhagic fever, World Health Organization (WHO)
+- Fact sheet: dengue and severe dengue, World Health Organization (WHO)